Nick Garvey: Career

 Garvey was a roadie for Flamin' Groovies, before he left them and joined rock band Ducks Deluxe as a guitarist and bassist in 1972.
 He left the band sometime after the band recorded their first Peel session in April 1974 and was replaced by Micky Groome.
 Garvey then moved to Cardigan in Wales and worked on a farm before moving back to London and forming the short-lived band Snakes with Robert Gotobed, who later join the band Wire, and released one single before disbanding.

 In 1977, he reconnected with former Ducks Deluxe pianist Andrew McMaster and formed The Motors with Bram Tchaikovsky and Ricky Slaughter.
-The band had four UK single chart entrys between 1977 and 1980, "Dancing the Night Away" (UK #42), "Airport" (UK #4), "Forget About You" (UK #13) and "Love and Loneliness" (UK #58), and apart from "Forget About You", were all co-written by Nick.
-Garvey was the bands lead singer however "Airport", was sung by McMaster.
+The band had four UK single chart entries between 1977 and 1980: "Dancing the Night Away" (UK #42), "Airport" (UK #4), "Forget About You" (UK #13) and "Love and Loneliness" (UK #58).
+Both Dancing... and Love... were co-written by Nick.
+Nick and Andy were the band's joint lead singers.
+"Airport" was sung by McMaster, "Forget About You" by Garvey.
 The Motors disbanded in 1980.

 In 1982, Garvey released a solo album, Blue Skies.
 He also worked in the studio with Paul McCartney and co-produced Sunnyboys' third album, Get Some Fun, in 1984.

 Garvey was on the music show Never Mind the Buzzcocks in 2001, as a part of the Identity parade.